 They will also produce and administer an appropriate evaluation form for completion by attendees with results contained in a final report for the IFKF including photographs of the event..

 The above information needs to be sent to the Chair of the Education Committee within one month of the course.

 Th information will then be placed on the IFKF website.

 The host kidney foundation is responsible for all local logistics:

-NB These guidelines will be subject to an annual review in addition any changes that may be needed in between.
-All changes should be agreed upon by the President, the President’s designee and the Chair of the Education Committee.
+NB.
+These guidelines will be subject to review, any changes will be approved by the IFKF President, the President’s designee and the Chair of the Education Committee.